DoctorEww/software-assurance/AssuranceCase/DatabaseTheft/readme.md

 [Back to Assurance Cases](https://github.com/DoctorEww/software-assurance/blob/main/AssuranceCases.md)

+### Description:

+The primary functionality of the BitWarden Desktop Application derives itself from a simple password storage data base.
+This database is not only essential to the security of user data, but also to the entirety of the Desktop Application.
+In order to indicate reasonable assurance, doubts concerning the impact of database theft must be addressed and mitigated.

+Before utilizing any of the password management or messaging functionality of the BitWarden Desktop application, each user must authenticate themselves to the system.
+Due to the critical nature of this security requirement, assurance is needed to mitigate doubts about authentication functionality in the application.

 ### Alignment Assessment

 BitWarden currently provides the following evidences per the Assurance Case needs E1-E6 in the diagram below: